 How to get to Logarska Dolina

-Logar Valley Day Trip - If you are not road tripping through Slovenia, you can still see the Logar Valley.
-There are not much public transportation options, but a company is running a tour to the area departing from Bled or Ljubljana.
+Logar Valley Day Trip – If you are not road tripping through Slovenia, you can still see the Logar Valley.
+There are not many public transportation options, but a company is running a tour to the area departing from Bled or Ljubljana.

-Logarska Dolina Map and information at Rinka Center
+Logarska Dolina Map and information at Rinka Center in Solcava

 Logar Valley Accommodations